gempesaw/writing/drafts/ios-appium-proxy.md

 physical device to set the port and accept the fake SSL cert.
 For server configs, you can do something like schedule Puppet to regularly reset the configs to the proper state to alleviate silly humans trying to change things.
-But, for an actual physical iOS device, I can't prevent people from fooling with it as they please.
+But, for an actual physical iOS device, I don't know how to restore a configuration, and we can't prevent people from fooling with it accidentally, either.

 Another point is that the proxy server you use needs to be able to do on the fly SSL MITM.
 There are definitely proxies that do this -